MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-database-upload-data.md

 ### Client: review code to validate answer

-The user's answer is a mutation, which includes the question ID, selected answer.
+The user's answer is a mutation, which includes the question ID, selected answer in `/components/Question.tsx`.
 The returned response includes whether the answer was correct, and then separately the correct answer text.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/components/Question.tsx" range="30-45" highlight="1":::